DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

 \subsubsection{Integration of Multi-Scale Causal Graphs}

 The final step integrates the component-specific graphs into a unified structure $G_{\mathrm{combined}} = (V \cup \{t\}, E_T \cup E_S \cup E_R)$.
-Since the components operate in effectively disjoint frequency bands (Assumption A2) and represent distinct physical mechanisms (Assumption A4), the edge sets are additive and conflict-free.
-The resulting multi-relational graph explicitly models the system at three levels:
+Because the components occupy effectively disjoint frequency bands (A2) and represent distinct physical mechanisms (A4), the edge sets are additive.
+The resulting multi-relational graph represents the system at three levels: \begin{itemize}[leftmargin=1.5em,itemsep=2pt,topsep=3pt,parsep=0pt] \item \textbf{Time-proxy edges ($G_T, G_S$):} non-stationary drift and periodic forcing driven by exogenous factors ($t \to X$). \item \textbf{Mechanistic edges ($G_R$):} the intrinsic causal structure between variables ($X \to Y$). \end{itemize}

-This unified representation preserves the multi-scale nature of the system while ensuring the identifiability guarantees established in Theorem~\ref{thm:identifiability}, preventing the spurious transitive edges that commonly arise when applying standard algorithms to raw, mixed-scale data.
+This representation preserves the multi-scale nature of the system while retaining the identifiability guarantee of Theorem~\ref{thm:identifiability}, and avoids the spurious transitive edges that arise from applying standard algorithms to raw, mixed-scale data.